 Can medications bring relief?

-If diet modifications don't relieve you of diarrhea, then your doctor might medicate you.
-Stay away from over-the-counter medicines if you are undergoing Chemotherapy because this misstep can cause dangerous side-effects.
-Your doctor might prescribe you opioids or antisecretory agents, but in cases of severity, hospitalization might be suggested to give intravenous nutrition.
+If diet modifications don’t relieve you of diarrhea, then your doctor might medicate you.
+Stay away from over-the-counter medicines if you are undergoing chemotherapy because this misstep can cause dangerous side-effects.
+Your doctor might prescribe you opioids or ant secretory agents, but in cases of severity, hospitalization might be suggested to give intravenous nutrition.